jbarbs44/Project-3/README.md

 ## **Introduction**<br/>
-In this project, we're practicing visualizing data in a full-stack application which allows a user to explore data related to all Nobel Prize Winners from 1901 - 2022 <br/>
+In this project, we're practicing visualizing data with a full-stack application which allows a user to explore data related to all Nobel Prize Winners from 1901 - 2022 <br/>

 ## **Data**
 For our project, we have visualized data extracted from the following dataset available in the Resources folder <br/>
-    *nobel_latest.csv <br/>
+   * nobel_latest.csv <br/>

 ## **How to Run**
 * No additional packages have to be installed if `flask` , `numpy`, `gunicorn`, `sqlalchemy` and `pandas` are already in your program.